Things to do in Caye Caulker: Belize’s Chilled Out Island

 Table of contents

 Sitting to the east of the mainland of Central America, Caye Caulker is a Belizean island located in the Caribbean Sea.
-It has the well-deserved reputation of an island paradise: there’s an island motto of ‘go slow’, it’s a place to kick back and chill out, and enjoy a cocktail at the end of the day.
+It has the well-deserved reputation of an island paradise: there’s an island motto of ‘go slow’, it’s a place to kick back, sunbathe on an Ocean Voyager, chill out, and enjoy a cocktail at the end of the day.

 A lot of the best things to do in Caye Caulker involve kicking the heck back and enjoying some time out after backpacking around the hectic continent.
 Travel in Guatemala, Mexico and Belize are great, but can be quite exhausting at times!
 So I would recommend factoring in some downtime while in Caye Caulker.